Non-Hermitian skin effect in magnetic systems

 Magnons, i.e., the collective excitations of magnetic systems, are bosonic quasiparticles whose number is not conserved and whose dynamics is intrinsically non-Hermitian~\cite{mcclarty2019non,galda2016parity,galda2019exceptional,tserkovnyak2020exceptional,jeffrey2021effect,liu2019observation}.
 Their fundamental properties, including their lifetime, can be easily tuned via external fields and drives, making them promising solid-state candidates for the exploration of non-Hermitian topological phenomena~\cite{flebus2020non,zhao2020observation,zhang2019experimental,yu2020magnon}.
 In this Letter, we investigate the emergence of the skin effect in insulating two-dimensional (2$d$) magnetic systems, in which non-Hermitian terms that violate the bulk-edge correspondence arise from intrinsic spin non-conserving interactions.

 The physics of dissipative interactions in magnetic systems are very complex and the effective magnon lifetime stems from a variety of spin-wave decay mechanisms, e.g., magnon-magnon, magnon-electron, and magnon-phonon interactions, and magnon scattering on extrinsic impurities.
 Several theoretical works have addressed~\cite{streib2019magnon,balcar1971spin,wu2018magnon,rezende1978spin,berger1977simple,thompson1965intrinsic,woolsey1969theory,huber1970b} the dissipation due to one of the aforementioned mechanisms and have provided approximate expressions for the magnon relaxation time.
 These expressions are, however, often given in the continuum limit and can not be readily incorporated in a lattice model, which is an essential starting point for the investigation of the skin effect.
-Since a comprehensive microscopic description of the magnetic dissipative dynamics within a lattice model is a particularly challenging (and yet untackled) task, here we propose a phenomenological approach that can be tested against \textit{ab initio} or experimental data.
+Since a comprehensive microscopic description of the magnetic dissipative dynamics within a lattice model is a particularly challenging (and yet untackled) task, here we propose a generic phenomenological approach that can be tested against \textit{ab initio} or experimental data.
+Our approach serves as a general recipe of constructing an effective non-Hermitian Hamiltonian from bands broadening data.
+Inspired by the area law proposed by Ref.~\cite{zhang2021universal}, here we introduce an ``effective area law" that is complimentary to our phenomenological approach to magnetic dissipation and can serve as a criteria for the emergence of the skin effect in any $2d$ magnetic system.

 As a concrete example of our approach, we focus on a ferromagnetic spin-orbit-coupled insulating vdW monolayer.
 Recent \textit{ab initio} studies have addressed the phonon-driven dissipation of the eigenmodes of a vdW magnetic system and calculated its behavior over a large portion of the first Brillouin zone~\cite{wang2021magnon}.
 Here, we develop a phenomenological model for the dissipative terms that is consistent with the aforementioned \textit{ab initio} results, while respecting the symmetries of the honeycomb lattice.
 We find that, away from the long-wavelength limit (but below the magnetic ordering temperature), the magnetic skin effect appears, i.e., a macroscopic number of the bulk spin-wave modes accumulate at the armchair terminations of a nanoribbon.
 Our results show that the localization of the bulk states relies on the interference between the Dzyaloshinskii-Moriya interactions and nonlocal dissipative terms.